nabeelp/armada-infra/bicep/novnet/README.md

 ### How to Test

-By following these steps, you will have Azure AI Studio set up and ready for your projects using Bicep.
+By following these steps, you will have Azure AI Foundry set up and ready for your projects using Bicep.
 If you encounter any issues, refer to the additional resources or seek help from the Azure support team.

-After deploying the resources, you can verify the deployment by checking the [Azure Portal](https://portal.azure.com) or [Azure AI Studio](https://ai.azure.com/build).
+After deploying the resources, you can verify the deployment by checking the [Azure Portal](https://portal.azure.com) or [Azure AI Foundry](https://ai.azure.com/build).
 Ensure all the resources are created and configured correctly.

 You can also follow these [instructions](../../promptflow/README.md) to deploy, expose, and call the [Basic Chat](https://github.com/microsoft/promptflow/tree/main/examples/flows/chat/chat-basic) prompt flow using Bash scripts and Azure CLI.